brett-hosking/dummypy/README.md

-# dummypy
-A package dummy template for Python
+# A dummy package template for Python

 ## Install and setup virtualenv: